WebAssembly/WASI/proposals/io/README.md

 ### Stakeholder Interest & Feedback

-TODO before entering Phase 3.

-Wasi-io is being proposed to be a dependency of wasi-filesystem and wasi-sockets, and is expected to be a foundational piece of WASI preview2.
+Wasi-io is a dependency of wasi-filesystem, wasi-sockets, and wasi-http, and is a foundational piece of WASI Preview 2.

 ### References & acknowledgements